Ponies (TV series)

-Ponies is an upcoming American spy thriller television for Peacock created by Susanna Fogel and David Iserson and starring Emilia Clarke and Haley Lu Richardson.
+Ponies is an American spy thriller television series created by Susanna Fogel and David Iserson for Peacock, and starring Emilia Clarke, Haley Lu Richardson, Petro Ninovskyi, and Artjom Gilz.
+The series premiered on January 15, 2026, and received positive reviews from critics.
+In June 2026, the series was canceled after one season.

 Premise

-In 1977, two secretaries working at the American embassy in Moscow become CIA operatives after their husbands die under mysterious circumstances.
+In 1977, two secretaries Bea (Emilia Clarke) and Twila (Haley Lu Richardson) working at the United States embassy in Moscow become CIA operatives after their spy husbands die under mysterious circumstances.